-The Jobs file provided in this release, MEPS HC-063, contains job-level information collected in Rounds 3 through 5 for the sixth panel and Rounds 1 through 3 for the seventh panel of the 2002 Medical Expenditure Panel Survey (i.e., the rounds for the MEPS panels covering calendar year 2002), as illustrated below.
+Each Full Year Jobs file contains job records from two MEPS panels.
+The Jobs file provided in this release, MEPS HC-074, contains job-level information collected in Rounds 3 through 5 for the seventh panel and Rounds 1 through 3 for the eighth panel of the Medical Expenditure Panel Survey (i.e., the rounds for the MEPS panels covering calendar year 2003), as illustrated below.

-MEDICAL EXPENDITURE PANEL SURVEY CALENDAR 2001 THROUGH 2002
+MEDICAL EXPENDITURE PANEL SURVEY CALENDAR 2002 THROUGH 2004

-A Full Year Jobs file contains jobs records from two panels.
 In order to obtain complete information for a job, users must note the round in which the job is first reported.
-This is because MEPS collects complete Jobs information in the round in which a job is first reported.
-So, for the first year panel, in this case Panel 7, because data from Rounds 1, 2, and 3 are included in the Jobs file, complete job information for any Panel 7 Round 1, 2, or 3 job is available in the Full Year 2002 Jobs file, whether that job was first reported in Round 1, 2, or 3.
-This is the case for any first year panel (the panel that began its first year of interviewing in the given year) in a Full Year Jobs file.
-For the second year panel (the panel that contained its second year of interview in the given year), in this case Panel 6, data from Rounds 3, 4, and 5 are included in this Full Year 2002 Jobs file.
-For these jobs, users must look back to the Jobs file from the previous year (2001) to obtain complete information for jobs that continued from Round 1 and/or Round 2.
+This is because MEPS collects complete Jobs information in that round only, as noted above.

+For the first year panel, in this case Panel 8, data from Rounds 1, 2, and 3 are included in the Jobs file.
+Complete information for any Panel 8 job is available, whether that job was first reported in Round 1, 2, or 3.
+This is the case for any first year panel (the panel that began its first year of interviewing in the given year) in a Full-Year Jobs file.

+For the second year panel (the panel that continued with its second year of interviewing in the given year), in this case Panel 7, data from Rounds 3, 4, and 5 are included in this file.
+If the Round 3, 4, or 5 job continued from Round 1 or 2, users must look back to the Jobs file from the previous year (2002) to obtain complete information for the job.
 Appendix 1 includes sample SAS code to assist users in obtaining this information.
+Users should note that, because of differences in sample composition between the current year and the previous year files (i.e. a person was included in the previous year's delivery but not the current year or vice versa), or because more accurate information was received in Round 4 or 5 comments following the delivery of the Rounds 1 - 3 Jobs records in the previous year, there occasionally may not be a corresponding Round 1 or Round 2 job in the previous year file.

 This file is being released as a research file and has not undergone the standard quality control procedures usually performed on MEPS data files.
-The file includes a total of 67,028 records, with each record representing a unique job for a person by round.
-This file presents information about jobs starting on or before 12/31/2002 only.
-The 2003 MEPS Jobs file release will present information on Panel 7 jobs starting in 2003.
+The file includes a total of 56,860 records, with each record representing a unique job for a person by round.
+This file presents information about jobs starting on or before 12/31/2003 only.
+The 2004 MEPS Jobs file release will present information on Panel 8 jobs starting in 2004.